mlc-ai/mlc-llm/docs/install/gpu.rst

 Vulkan SDK
 ----------

 Vulkan SDK is required for compiling models to Vulkan backend.
-To build TVM Unity compiler from source, you will need to install Vulkan SDK as a dependency, but our `pre-built wheels <https://mlc.ai/package>`__ already ships with Vulkan SDK.
+To build TVM Unity compiler from source, you will need to install Vulkan SDK as a dependency, but our :doc:`pre-built wheels <../install/mlc_llm>` already ships with Vulkan SDK.

 Check Vulkan SDK installation guide according to your platform: